 And the more I learned about The Blood Center and our mission, the more I wanted to contribute.
 I wanted to help save lives.

 So, I scheduled my appointment on the first day of our employee blood drive.
 I wasn’t scared.
 I was excited.
 This place does so much good, and now I’m a part of it.
 It was my first time meeting phlebotomist Natalie Bodine, who works in the Bill T. Teague Neighborhood Blood Center.
 I didn’t know my blood type and had no clue what would be the most helpful, whole blood, platelets or plasma.
 Natalie said they always need platelets for all blood types, and I readily agreed to stay there the hour and a half it takes to donate them.

 And then reality settled in as my excitement turned to something less positive.
 These people are literally about to drain me of my blood.
 I get squeamish just thinking about blood too much.
 I started to second guess myself.
 Maybe I should go easy and donate whole blood, which takes about 15 minutes.
 Donating platelets now sounded more ominous.

 Minutes later, Natalie told me I was in trouble.
-She’d checked my platelet levels and they were high enough that I could have donated triple platelets.
-Apparently, that’s a good thing for The Blood Center.
+She’d checked my platelet levels, and they were high enough that I could have donated triple platelets.
+That’s a good thing for The Blood Center.
 She made me promise I’d be back when I’m eligible to donate again for platelets.